Before you continue to use RealWealth

 12 States with No Income Tax for Retirees

 Alaska isn’t typically a place that many people think to retire.
-While the Last Frontier State can have some pretty extreme weather conditions, it knows how to treat its senior citizens.
-If you live in Alaska, income from a 401(k), IRA or pension is tax exempt.
+While the Last Frontier State can have some extreme weather conditions, it knows how to treat its senior citizens.
+If you live in Alaska, income from a 401(k), IRA, or pension is tax-exempt.

-Ever wondered why so many soon-to-be retirees decide to pick up and move to Florida?
-Not only does it offer warm weather, sandy beaches and palm trees, the Sunshine State also does not tax retirement income.
+Have you ever wondered why so many soon-to-be retirees decide to pick up and move to Florida?
+Not only does it offer warm weather, sandy beaches, and palm trees, but the Sunshine State also does not tax retirement income.

-Looking for a tax-advantaged state somewhere in the midwest to retire?
-Illinois is the only state in the region where retirement accounts are completely tax exempt.
+Are you looking for a tax-advantaged state somewhere in the Midwest to retire?
+Illinois is the only state in the region where retirement accounts are entirely tax-exempt.
 However, there’s a catch.
-Income received from a pension or 401(k) must come from a qualified employee benefit plan in order to be tax-free.
+Income received from a pension or 401(k) must come from a qualified employee benefit plan to be tax-free.

-If you are over the age of 59 and a half, the state of Mississippi will not tax your retirement income.
-But, the Magnolia State will tax your 401(k), IRA and pension income for those who retire early.
+If you are over 59 and a half, Mississippi will not tax your retirement income.
+However, the Magnolia State will tax your 401(k), IRA, and pension income for those who retire early.

 New Hampshire is the only state with no income tax in New England.
-If you retire in the Granite State, you’ll be able to completely avoid paying state taxes from your 401(k) plan, IRA or pension.
+If you retire in the Granite State, you can completely avoid paying state taxes from your 401(k) plan, IRA or pension.
 New Hampshire does impose taxes on interest and dividends.

 Retirees looking to save on retirement taxes can do so by living in Pennsylvania.
 Eligible employee-sponsored retirement plans are tax-free income in the Keystone State.
-However, just like Mississippi, those who retire early will have to pay taxes on retirement income.
+However, just like Mississippi, those who retire early must pay taxes on retirement income.

 Texas won’t mess with your retirement income.
 In fact, Texas won’t mess with any of your income.
 The Lone Star State doesn’t tax your retirement accounts or personal income.
 Giddy up!

-The Evergreen State offers more than just beautiful coastal scenery, lush green forests and a great cup of coffee.
-Washington is another good place for retirees to live, because there is no income tax on 401(k)’s, IRA’s or pensions.
-Actually, there’s no income tax at all!
+The Evergreen State offers more than beautiful coastal scenery, lush green forests, and a great cup of coffee.
+It’s also a good place for retirees to live because there is no income tax on 401(k)’s, IRAs, or pensions—actually, there’s no income tax at all!

-Majestic mountain ranges, vast valley floors, thick Pine forests, endless flowing rivers, rugged landscapes and wildlife, Wyoming is unique in every sense of the word.
-The Cowboy State is another very taxpayer-friendly state, with no income tax.
-Thus, no taxes on retirement income.
+With majestic mountain ranges, vast valley floors, thick Pine forests, endless flowing rivers, rugged landscapes, and wildlife, Wyoming is unique in every sense of the word.
+The Cowboy State is another very taxpayer-friendly state with no income tax.
+Thus, there are no taxes on retirement income.

 20 States with No Income Tax for Military

-The 20 following states have state income tax, but military retirement pay, and/or pension income are tax exempt.
+The following 20 states have a state income tax, but military retirement pay and/or pension income are tax-exempt.

 Exempt from taxes on military retirement pay.